 I’ve been running a lot of native ads and a lot of push ads and I’ve been doing quite well with them.
-I’ve been showing some case studies inside PowerhouseAffiliate regarding push ads and native ads.
-I’m getting a lot of people coming in and wondering if these are really the best traffic sources.
+I’ve been showing some case studies inside Powerhouse Affiliate regarding push ads vs native ads.

-There are some good reasons why affiliates use these traffic sources, but if you’re just starting out as an affiliate marketer, these might not the best sources for you.
+There are some good reasons why affiliates use these traffic sources for performance marketing, but if you’re just starting out as an affiliate marketer, these might not be the best sources for you.

 Let’s cover the basics because some people are probably wondering exactly how these ads work.